afetit/fetal-mri-segmentation/README.md

 **(b) Download the segmentation files:**

 In essence, our system is a collection of network checkpoints and configuration files that were developed and refined on DHCP fetal scans using DeepMedic.
-Once you have familiarised yourself with DeepMedic, how to use its command-line syntax, and how its configuration files work, download the directory named *fetal-segmentation-system*; this contains all necessary files to run our system, in addition to example DHCP data to demonstrate the neural networks' utility.
+Once you have familiarised yourself with DeepMedic, how to use its command-line syntax, and how its configuration files work, download the directory named *fetal-segmentation-system*; this contains all necessary files to run our system.
 Place *fetal-segmentation-system* under the *DeepMedic* directory.

 **(c) Preprocessing 1 - normalise the scans' intensities:**